jEdit-editor/jEdit/README.SRC.txt

   in the build-folder, configured in build.properties.

- - dist                    build all distribution files builds all distribution files or prepares the final step for some of them (Win and Mac) in the dist-folder, configured in build.properties.
+ - dist                    build all distribution files builds all distribution files or prepares the final step for some of them (Win and macOS) in the dist-folder, configured in build.properties.

  - dist-deb                build the DEB Package